PACT Act 2022 & Camp Lejeune Justice Act Become Law

 — Chris Carberg, son of Camp Lejeune Veteran John Carberg

-• In 2019 alone, the secretary of the U.S. Navy denied over 4,500 damage claims filed by Navy veterans stationed at Camp Lejeune.
+• In 2019 alone, the secretary of the U.S. Navy denied over 4,500 claims filed by Navy veterans stationed at Camp Lejeune.

 • As recently as 2022, 3 in 4 Camp Lejeune veterans had their requests for VA benefits denied.